 It’s hard for me to watch scary or intense shows before bed, so I choose a calm one.
 It helps to stop watching shows in bed altogether.
 If there’s something I want to watch, I sit in the den, or at the kitchen table to enjoy, but I’m mindful to shut it down at a reasonable hour.
 I want my bedroom to be a haven for sleep.
 It loses that peaceful aura when I walk in with a laptop.

-The bedroom is designed for peaceful slumber.
-I’m finding instances in my life where once again, Mama knew best.
+This is just one of the many instances in my life where once again, Mama knew best.

 To prepare for sleep, I chose to halt the flow of day into evening.
 Work was one of them, which was mentioned in the previous post, and we’ll dive deeper into working from home soon.
 Today we’ll keep walking toward a good night’s sleep.